Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Methods

-The behavior of a neuron and synapse is characterized by several parameters, including time constants that determine leakage speed and gain ratios that control the amplitude of spike-dependent jumps.
+\paragraph{Deployment} The behavior of a neuron and synapse is characterized by several parameters, including time constants that determine leakage rate and gain ratios that control the amplitude of spike-dependent jumps.
 While in simulation these parameters can be adjusted mathematically to modify the behaviour of neurons, implementing this parameterisation in VLSI circuits is more complicated.
 Silicon-based implementations of neurons and synapses rely on adjusting bias voltages and currents.
-In Rockpool, parameter translation implies translating the behavioral dynamics of a computational neuron model into the VLSI parameters of the corresponding neuron circuits.
+Deploying an SNN application to a mixed-signal device implies translating simulation parameters and the behavioral dynamics of a computational neuron model, into the parameters and bias voltages of the corresponding neuron circuits.
 This involves finding a digital bias generator setting that accurately expresses bias current values in Amperes using empirical lookup tables.

-Fig.~\ref{fig:simulator} exemplifies what parameter translation means in this reference frame.
+Fig.~\ref{fig:simulator} illustrates what parameter translation entails within this reference frame.
+The mapping from high-level parameters to hardware configuration involves two major steps.
+The first step is to identify a supporting current value in amperes, given the parameter.
+For instance, to ensure $\tau = 1 ms$, $I_{leak}$ needs to be $800 pA$ for the AMPA gate, according to our theoretical expectations using the Equation \ref{eq:tau_leak}

+Here, $C_{syn}$ represents the synaptic capacitance, $\kappa$ denotes the mean subthreshold factor (n-type, p-type), and $U_T$ represents the thermal voltage, which is approximately 25 mV at room temperature.
+It should be noted, however, that to maintain the simplicity and efficiency of the simulation, the effect of temperature variation due to circuit power dissipation has not been considered.

+The second step involves identifying a suitable bias generator configuration, which yields the exact current value needed to set the high-level parameter.
+To do this, we utilized empirical recordings of bias current responses—given the digital bias generator configuration—as a guide in the digital configuration search.

+While the process explained here applies to all configuration parameters, it does so with a different first step.
+For weight matrices, the weight quantization process returns the base weight currents, and amplifier gains are subsequently computed relative to the leakage currents, depending on predefined ratios.
+For a more detailed analysis of the conversion methodology, please refer to \cite{cakal22}.